Pend Oreille Paddler

 Lake Pend Oreille & local North Idaho towns.

 The Pend Oreille Paddler is a cryptid which inhabits Lake Pend Oreille in North Idaho.
-Many doubt its existence, stating the Paddler sightings could be passed off as a naval submarine on a practice dive, a sturgeon of behemoth size, waterlogged trees, or even stolen boats and off-the-rails railroad cars.
+Many doubt its existence, stating the Paddler sightings could be passed off as a naval submarine on a practice dive, a sturgeon of behemoth size, waterlogged trees, stolen boats, or even off-the-rails railroad cars.

 History

 The monster's first appearance in the North Idaho lake was reported in 1944.
 Upon learning the date, many locals think the monster may have been a submarine from the Farragut Naval Training Center, now Farragut State Park.
-The odd shapes seen below water were possibly submarines taking deep dives of Lake Pend Oreille, a practice which began during World War II and continued through the Cold War.
+The odd shapes seen below water were possibly submarines taking deep dives in Lake Pend Oreille, a practice which began during World War II and continued through the Cold War.

 Alleged sightings began again in the 1970s, renewing rumors of a large, silver monster inhabiting the lake.
 Then in 1977 a young girl, playing at Sandpoint City Beach, survived a monster attack, whom the reporters dubbed the "Pend Oreille Paddler".
 In late 1984 it was found that the "Paddler" turned out to be a 12-foot papier-mâché catfish used in a play that had appeared in Sandpoint in October 1974.
 The moniker stuck.